soukron/openshift-admission-webhooks/README.md

         kind: DefaultAdmissionConfig
 ~~~

+### OpenShift 4.x
+No need to perform any change, the _Admission Webhooks_ are enabled by default.

 ## List of Webhooks Servers
 This is the list of the Webhook Servers included in the repository:
 - __[denynewpods](./denynewpods/README.md)__.
 This webhook is an example of a _Validating Admission Webhook_ and will prevent to run any kind of pod in a namespace labeled with the label `denynewpods.admission.online.openshift.io` to a value `enabled`.